Good Character is Important for Success in Life

 You may have character flaws that turn off other people in wanting to deal with you.

-The truth was that it was Sarah who had the poor social character traits of being dishonest and harmful to others.
+Actually, it was Sarah who had the poor social character traits of being dishonest and harmful to others.

 If others see you being dishonest or harmful to others, they will judge your character traits negatively.
 However, if you seem kind and straightforward, they will judge you in a positive sense.
 Typically, people expect positive type of behavior.